Values & Principles

 Strategic Review Protocol

 Quarterly reviews of framework alignment with stated values.
-Any drift from sovereignty, transparency, harmlessness, or community principles triggers mandatory correction.

 Values Alignment Framework